 What is Little Ones Music Play?

-"Little Ones Music Play" groups are designed to help infants develop language, motor, and cognitive skills through interactive music activities.
-Musical play with mom, dad or any caregivers will also encourage bonding.
+"Little Ones Music Play" groups are fun, educational and designed to teach your infant new skills in language, motor abilities and cognitive skills through interactive music activities!
+Musical play with mom, dad or any caregivers also encourages bonding.

 When and where are classes offered?